 We used this activity to investigate heat retention with the dark paper compared to the aluminum foil.
 While we didn’t notice a difference in temperature between the two, the kids did enjoy using the thermometers to check the temperatures inside the boxes.
 Perhaps it might have been a better experiment had we just compared white to black paper on the bottom.
 Or, perhaps we should have also experimented with different heat measuring techniques.

 I find that any time we include food in our outdoor adventures the kids are always very eager to come out and participate.
 This activity was a definite hit for all the kids that afternoon, from baby to 10 years old.

-- Getting outside and connecting your family with nature is an important part of Take Them Outside.
+Getting outside and connecting your family with nature is an important part of Take Them Outside.
 If you’d like to learn more and stay connected, sign up for our newsletter.
-You’ll receive tips, goodies, activity ideas, and guides delivered right to your inbox every few weeks.
-These little emails will serve as an inspiration and a reminder to take them outside.
+You’ll get a mini kick in the butt to help you and your kids outside and connecting more with nature.